Sámi Parliament of Norway: Organization

 The Norwegian Sámi Parliament plenary (dievasčoahkkin) has 39 representatives elected by direct vote from 7 constituencies.
 The plenary is the highest body in the Sámi Parliament and it is sovereign in the execution of the Sámi Parliaments duties within the framework of the Sámi Act.
 The representatives from the largest party (or from a collaboration of parties) form a governing council (Sámediggeráđđi), and selects a president.
-Although the position of vice-president was formally removed from the Sámi Parliament's Rules of Procedure in 2013, it is considered the concern of the President of the Sámi Parliament whether he or she wants to appoint a vice-president.
+Although the position of vice-president was formally removed from the Sámi Parliament's Rules of Procedure in 2013, it is considered the concern of the president of the Sámi Parliament whether he or she wants to appoint a vice-president.
 The governing council is responsible for executing the roles and responsibilities of the parliament between plenary meetings.
 In addition there are multiple thematic committees addressing specific cases.

 Presidents

 Location

 The Sámi Parliament of Norway is located in Karasjok (Kárášjohka), and the building was inaugurated on 2 November 2000.
 There are also offices in Guovdageaidnu (Kautokeino), Unjárga (Nesseby), Gáivuotna (Kåfjord), Romsa (Tromsø), Skánik (Evenskjær) Ájluokta (Drag), Aarborte (Hattfjelldal) and Snåase (Snåsa).

 The town of Kárášjohka is considered an important center of Sámi culture in Norway.
-Approximately 80% of the town's population is Sámi-speaking, and the town also hosts Sámi broadcasting stations and several public and private Sámi institutions such as the Sámi Museum and the organization Sami Trade and Industry.
+Approximately 80% of the town's population is Sámi-speaking, and the town also hosts Sámi broadcasting stations and several public and private Sámi institutions such as the Sámi Museum and the organization Sámi Trade and Industry.

 Building

-The building was designed by the architects Stein Halvorsen & Christian Sundby, who won the Norwegian government's call for projects in 1995, and inaugurated in 2005.
-The government called for a building such that "the Sami Parliament appears in a dignified way" and "reflects Sami architecture."
+The building was designed by the architects Stein Halvorsen and Christian Sundby, who won the Norwegian government's call for projects in 1995, and inaugurated in 2005.
+The government called for a building such that "the Sámi Parliament appears in a dignified way" and "reflects Sámi architecture."
 Hence the peaked structure of the Plenary Assembly Hall resembles the tipis the Sámi used as a nomadic culture.
 The parliament building also houses a Sámi library focusing on books in the Sámi language or on Sámi topics, and the Sámi chamber of commerce, Sámi Trade and Industry'.

 Responsibilities

 The parliament works with political issues it considers relevant or of interest to the Sámi people.
-The responsibilities of the Sámi Parliament in Norway are: "(1) to serve as the Sámi’s elected political body to promote political initiatives and (2) to carry out the administrative tasks delegated from national authorities or by law to the Sami Parliament.".
+The responsibilities of the Sámi Parliament in Norway are: "(1) to serve as the Sámi’s elected political body to promote political initiatives and (2) to carry out the administrative tasks delegated from national authorities or by law to the Sámi Parliament.".

 The extent of responsibility that was assigned and transferred from the Norwegian government at the time of establishment was modest (1989).
 However, more responsibilities have been added including: